Boilerplate Clauses: Everything You Need to Know

 - Warranties: These are the promises of parties concerning various contractual duties.

 - Indemnity: This is the guarantee by one party that it will take care of the cost of certain challenges by third parties who aren't parties to the contract.

 - Confidentiality: This states that parties won't reveal certain information.

 - Announcement: This defines how parties should communicate public information concerning the contract such as an expected merger or a joint venture.

 - Counterparts: This is when a separate, physical copy of a document, other than the one signed by other parties, gets signed by a party.
 This is an exact opposite of when the same copy of a document gets signed by all parties.

 - Amendments: This is a clause that protects parties from having a contract amended without their consent.
 It states that a contract is only amendable only after the written consent of affected parties.

 If you need help with boilerplate clauses, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.